CaoYuchen/caoyuchen.github.io/_posts/art/2022-02-05-A1-digital-music.md

 date: 2022-02-05
 layout: post
 title: A1 - CMU Electronic and Computer Music
-description: CMU Electronic and Computer Music A1 project, a storytelling music synthesized by Ableton Live 11 and Max.
+description: CMU Electronic and Computer Music A1 project, a piece of storytelling music synthesized by Ableton Live 11 and Max.
 Farewell, sacrifice.
 image:
 optimized_image:
 video: